-Jens Herder, Karol Myszkowski, Tosiyasu L. Kuniigif - Masumi Ibusuki gif
+Jens Herder, Karol Myszkowski, Tosiyasu L. Kunii - Masumi Ibusuki

 The design and fabrication of teeth restorations in dentistry rely increasingly on CAD/CAM techniques.
 We present an approach for interactive design of the occlusal surface of teeth based on simulation of jaw articulation and computer-aided diagnosis of occlusal disorders.
 To bridge the cognitive gap between the dentist and the computer system, we propose a virtual reality user interface, which applies the metaphors of tools and techniques known in dentistry.
 This makes the restoration design more intuitive for dentists.
 The system uses Virtual Reality Modeling Language (VRML) and HTML standards to generate a treatment report and exchange data in an electronic form.